Roadrunner (Jonathan Richman song): Cover versions

 A version of "Roadrunner" was recorded by the Sex Pistols as a rough demo in 1976, seemingly in a spontaneous transition from Chuck Berry's "Johnny B. Goode", which is in the same key and a similar tempo.
 This recording was overdubbed in 1978 and released in 1979 on The Great Rock 'n' Roll Swindle album.
 Pistols' vocalist Johnny Rotten said that although he "hate(s) all music", "Roadrunner" is his favorite song.
-However in the recording, he forgets most of the lyrics.
+However, in the recording, he forgets most of the lyrics.

-Another punk cover was done by the British band Wire in their early days, before they diverged from punk into their more electronic, post-punk sound.
-Their version of "Roadrunner" can be found on the album 1976 Demo, which is a collection of bootleg tracks that was released in 2010.

-"Roadrunner" was also recorded by Joan Jett on her 1986 album Good Music, and again for her 1990 album of covers, The Hit List.

-Phish opened their concert with "Roadrunner" in Mansfield, MA on September 11, 2000.

-The Greg Kihn Band covered "Roadrunner" on their 1979 album With the Naked Eye and the song became a live staple for the group.

-The Jazz Butcher released "Roadrunner" as a single in 1984, which got to number 50 in the British independent charts.